 Â

-And down below youâll find the same chart, but this time shown as a static picture.
+And down below youâll find the same chart, but this time shown as a static picture rather than an animation.

 To summarize: while the range of returns across 1-year periods has varied significantly (from negative 37.0% to +53.2%), the annualized returns across 20-year periods have a much tighter range (from +0.5% to +13.2%).